by the Open Source Security Foundation (OpenSSF), 2025-03-19

 )

-and select Save; this will create a file name CNAME
+and select Save; this will create a file named CNAME

 in the root directory.best.openssf.org